RTCA DO-160 Section 16.0 Power Input Testing

 This DO-160G EMC test equipment designation relates to AC equipment where the current ripple (or current modulation) drawn from the EUT is controlled.
 AC powered equipment that meets the requirements of this test designation is to be marked with test designation L. Equipment that does not meet the requirements of designation L is to still be tested (report levels only) and is marked with test designation Z.

 AC Power Factor Tests: Designation P:

-This RTCA-DO-160G power input test designation relates to ac equipment where the power factor of the ac power drawn by the EUT is controlled.
-AC powered equipment that meets the requirements of this test designation is to be marked with test designation P. Equipment that does not meet the requirements of designation P is to still be tested and is marked with test designation Z. Test designation Z is considered other test criterion.
+This RTCA-DO-160G power input test designation relates to AC equipment where the power factor of the AC power drawn by the EUT is controlled.
+AC powered equipment that meets the requirements of this test designation is to be marked with test designation P. Equipment that does not meet the requirements of designation P is to still be tested and is marked with test designation Z. Test designation Z is considered another test criterion.